MichaelG-create/bank-branch-footfall/README.md

 # Banking Agency Traffic Analyser
-A pipeline with :
 - An API generating traffic count in bank agencies on an hourly basis
-- An ETL which
+- An ETL pipeline using pyspark which
-  - Extracts the data
+  - Extracts the data from the API and saves to CSV raw files (python)
-  - Transform the data to perform analytical queries
+  - Transforms the data to perform analytical queries (pyspark)
-  - Load the data to be presented in
+  - Loads the data in parquet files
-- a Grafana Dashboard
+A Grafana Dashboard